 In a recessionary economy, people tend to be wary of leaving their current employer and heading somewhere new.
-However, as organizations strive to cut costs and optimize their workforce, we are seeing signs of increased numbers of employees being let go.
-When an employee leaves an organization due to redundancy, it is more crucial than ever to support and care for that individual, by offering them an efficient offboarding process.
+However, as organisations strive to cut costs and optimise their workforce, we are seeing signs of increased numbers of employees being let go.
+When an employee leaves an organisation due to redundancy, it is more crucial than ever to support and care for that individual, by offering them an efficient offboarding process.

 What is the purpose of employee offboarding?

-As we’ve seen above, best practices in employee offboarding also safeguard the organization against security breaches and threats, legal issues, non-compliance, and damage to company reputation.
+As we’ve seen above, best practices in employee offboarding also safeguard the organisation against security breaches and threats, legal issues, non-compliance, and damage to company reputation.

 What is the employee offboarding process?

 The employee offboarding process is a series of administrative procedures that triggers when an employee leaves, either voluntarily or involuntarily.
-Done well, the departing employee leaves with goodwill towards the organization, and the organization’s security, integrity and functions remain intact and working seamlessly.
+Done well, the departing employee leaves with goodwill towards the organisation, and the organisation’s security, integrity and functions remain intact and working seamlessly.

 A good employee offboarding experience can be compared to that of a top university sending its graduates out into the world: